 We got to spend some time with Habiba this morning.
 She's feeling pretty rough as we all would after such a major surgery, but, ultimately, she is doing well.
 She'll need to stay in the ward for a few more days to make sure there are no complications, but she is on her way to healing!
 Please be praying for strength and determination for this little lady!

 Habiba's surgery was long, but straight forward.
 The doctors took out a wedge of bone which allowed them to essentially break her leg straight before putting in some hardware and casting the whole new leg up!
 Surgery is never fun, but she should be able to heal up from this one pretty fast!

 Habiba has been admitted to the ward.
 She's a little hesitant with her new surroundings, but she's ready to get started!
 The doctors have decided to tackle her right, knock-knee first and, once that's complete, we'll take a look at that left, bow-leg of hers!

 Send a Message to Habiba

-We'll deliver your message to Habiba at her hospital bed.
+We'll deliver your message to Habiba as soon as we see her.